altocodenl/tagaway/readme.md

       - If `State.querying` is set and the `options.retry` passed to the responder is not truthy, it will overwrite `State.querying` with `{t: INTEGER, options: {...}}` and do nothing else.
 This will prevent a concurrent query call to the server; later we'll add logic to make the responder re-invoke itself if a later query requests has happened while a request is being sent to the server.
       - It sets `State.querying` to `{t: INTEGER, options: {...}}`.
       - If `State.queryRefresh` is set, it removes it and invokes `clearTimeout` on it.
-      - Invokes `post query`, using `State.query`.
-If `State.query.fromDate` is `undefined`, it will instead call the endpoint using the parameter `from` set to `1`.
-The `to` parameter will be either the largest chunk size times three (`teishi.last (H.chunkSizes) * 3`) or the amount of selected pivs, whatever is larger.
-If there's a range pseudo-tag (which is a strictly frontend query representing a date range), its values will be used as the `mindate` and `maxdate` parameters sent to the server.
-Finally, the third argument passed to the responder will be passed in the `refresh` field.
+      - Invokes `post query`, using `State.query`:
+         - If `State.query.fromDate` is `undefined`, it will instead call the endpoint using the parameter `from` set to `1`.
+         - The `to` parameter will be either the largest chunk size times three (`teishi.last (H.chunkSizes) * 3`) or the amount of selected pivs, whatever is larger.
+         - If there's a range pseudo-tag (which is a strictly frontend query representing a date range), its values will be used as the `mindate` and `maxdate` parameters sent to the server.
+         - The third argument passed to the responder will be passed in the `refresh` field.
+         - If `State.query.update` is set to `'auto'`, it will set `updateLimit` to the present moment; otherwise, it will pass the value of `State.query.updateLimit`.
       - Once the query is done, if `State.querying.t` is larger than the time at which the current query started, this means we need to retry.
 In this case, the responder will re-invoke itself using `State.querying.options` but also adding `retry = true` to it.
       - If we're here, the query didn't change, so there is no need to retry it.
 It sets `State.querying` to `undefined`.
       - If the query returned an error, it invokes `snackbar` and doesn't do anything else.
+      - If `body.refreshQuery` is set to `true` and `State.query.update` is `undefined`, it will set it to `'manual'`, to indicate that updates are available.
+If instead, `body.refreshQuery` is `false` and `State.query.update` is not `undefined`, it will remove it, to remove the box indicating that updates are available.
       - Invokes `query tags`.
       - If the query contains a year tag, a second query equal to the current query minus the month tags will be performed to the server and the returned `queryTags` field will be set in `Data.monthTags` (just the tags, not the number of pivs for each); if the query does not contain a year tag, it will remove `Data.monthTags`.
 If this query fails, an error will be printed, but the responder will continue executing the rest of the logic.
       - It sets `Data.queryTags`and `Data.pivTotal` based on the result of the query.
-      - If `body.refreshQuery` is set to true, it will set `State.querying` to a timeout that invokes `query pivs {refresh: true}` after 1500ms.
+      - If `body.refreshQuery` is set to `true`, it will set `State.querying` to a timeout that invokes `query pivs {refresh: true}` after 1500ms.
 The truthy `refresh` indicates that this is a request triggered by an automatic refresh.
       - It updates `State.selected` to filter out those pivs that are no longer returned by the current query.
 The updates to `State.selected`, are done directly without an event; the `change` event will be fired afterwards in the responder logic.
       - It sets `Data.pivs` to `rs.body.pivs` without an event, to avoid redrawing jsut yet.
       - It sets `State.chunks` to the output of `H.computeChunks`, also without an event, to avoid redrawing just yet.